 Credit points: 5

 Students taking "Issues in Nanotechnology" will be expected to demonstrate a degree of subject understanding and discipline specific skills commensurate with the year level of the unit.
-Five seminars will be presented to students each semester of this program by practitioners in the area of nanotechnology from academia, research organisations and industry.
+Five seminars will be presented to students each semester by practitioners in the area of nanotechnology from academia, research organisations and industry.
 These will cover significant areas and new developments.
-Students will be required to provide a written response to the seminars.
-The response will grade from simple summaries and to more detailed analysis of the ideas presented and the inclusion of supplementary material to support a commentary or projected development.
+Students will be required to provide written reports on the seminars which will grade from summaries and assessments of the seminars, to detailed analysis of the ideas presented supported by supplementary material.
 The assessment is by way of these reports which represent a significant time commitment by the students outside the assigned contact hours.

 FacultyFaculty of Science, Tech & Engineering

 Available to Study Abroad StudentsNo

 Prerequisites This unit is only available to students enrolled in the Master of Nanotechnology single or double degree (SMNT, SZHSNT or SZHSN).

 Subject Instance Co-ordinatorPaul Pigram

 Five 2.0 hours seminar per study period on weekdays during the day from week 10 to week 22 and delivered via face-to-face.

 One 2.0 hours seminar every two weeks on weekdays during the day from week 10 to week 22 and delivered via face-to-face.

 "Not all students are required to attend each "marking team"."